First Steps with Arducam CSI Camera Module 5MP OV5640

 Extended Pix Format

-Note that the video device can be in any of the listed video devices.
-So, check all of them to make sure to use the right one in the pipeline.
+The video device can appear on any of the listed /dev/video* nodes.
+Check all of them to identify the correct one before running the pipeline.

-To view the video output, run a GStreamer pipeline on the terminal:
+To view the video output, run the command according to your SoM:

 # gst-launch-1.0 -v v4l2src device=/dev/video3 ! video/x-raw ! videoconvert ! waylandsink